 Methicillin-resistant Staphylococcus aureus or MRSA is staph infection that has become immune to many types of antibiotics.
 Staphylococcus aureus is a common bacteria that lives on our skin and, most of the time, causes no ill effects.
-The problems begin to happen if there is a break in the skin – through a cut, a puncture, or some other opening – that allows the staph to enter into the body.
+The problems may arise, however, if there is a break in the skin – through a cut, a puncture, or some other opening – that allows the staph to enter into the body.

 Unchecked MRSA may develop into sepsis.
-Sometimes called blood poisoning, sepsis is the body’s often deadly response to infection or injury.
+Sometimes incorrectly called blood poisoning, sepsis is the body’s often deadly response to infection.
 Sepsis kills and disables millions and requires early suspicion and rapid treatment for survival.

 There are two types of MRSA infections: community acquired (CA) and hospital acquired (HA).
 The most common type is HA-MRSA, but CA-MRSA is becoming more common.

 Most often, MRSA is spread by skin-to-skin contact or through contact with items contaminated by the bacteria.
-For example, if you skin your knee on a surface that has the MRSA bacteria, it could enter your body.
+For example, if you skin your knee on a surface that has the MRSA bacteria, it could enter your body through the break in the skin.

 According to the Centers for Disease Control and Prevention (CDC), MRSA infections usually appear as a bump or infected area on the skin that might be: